lanalikescode/Howmany.blog/README.md

 ### Container self-hosted web app

-You can easily self-host the Converter NOW web app on your own machine using either Docker or Podman.
+You can easily self-host the Howmany.blog web app on your own machine using either Docker or Podman.
 Simply run one of the commands below, depending on your containerization tool of choice:
 ```bash